ibcooley/medalerts-dev/README.md

 Check out the [live demo](http://medalerts-dev.sparcedge.com/) or see our [installation instructions](INSTALLATION.md).

-[SPARC](http://sparcedge.com) evaluated the [FDA's](http://www.fda.gov/) role, mission, and goals to build a prototype that empowers consumers to research medications for recalls, label changes and general medication updates.
+[SPARC](http://sparcedge.com) evaluated the [FDA's](http://www.fda.gov/) role, mission, and goals to build a prototype that empowers consumers to research medications for recalls, label changes and medication updates.

 ## Understand What People Need